DOCTOR SEXUAL ABUSE LAWSUIT

 Who Can File a Sexual Assault Claim Against a Physician?

 Victims of doctor sexual abuse may file civil lawsuits against the healthcare professionals who abused them.
-It is also possible for the victim’s family members to file the civil lawsuit on the victim’s behalf.
+It is also possible for the victim’s family members to file a civil lawsuit on the victim’s behalf, or even anonymous complaints.
 Even witnesses might have the right to file a claim.
 Victims specifically can file a civil lawsuit if they have endured the following.

 - Sexual assault